Lavant House

-Lavant House (or West Lavant House) is a country house and estate in the parish of Lavant, West Sussex, England.
+Lavant House (or West Lavant House) was a country house and estate in the parish of Lavant, West Sussex, England.
 It was used as a private school for girls until 2016.

 History

 The earliest certain documentary reference to Lavant House dates from 1762–3.
 Architectural analysis of the building, its photographic depictions and an eighteenth-century watercolour suggest that it was built between 1707 and 1725.
 Richard Budgen's map of Sussex (1723–24) shows two houses considered worthy of note in the manor of West Lavant, of which one is undoubtedly West Lavant Farm (built 1711), while the other is believed to be Lavant House.

 Sir John Miller

 Its first definite owner was Sir John Miller, 4th baronet, whose family had been prominent in Chichester first as justices of the peace and mayors then becoming members of parliament from the later 17th century.
 Sir John had enclosed the park at West Lavant by 1740, after which he may have lived in the first incarnation of Lavant House (the central section of the present building).

 The Duke of Newcastle's brother, Henry Pelham, wrote to the Duke saying, "you know my thoughts on Sir John, he is as friendly and honest as the day is long".
 This has to be balanced with the fact that the 2nd Duke of Richmond could relate to the Duke of Newcastle that Sir John had stated that he did not care a fart for his father-in-law, Dr. Combs.
-Sir John is believed to be depicted as a lesser figure in a 1759 painting by George Stubbs showing the 3rd Duke of Richmond out hunting (this hangs in the front hall at Goodwood House).
-He died in 1772 and his relict Dame Susanna remained at Lavant House until her death in 1788 when the house was put on the market by her eldest son, Sir Thomas Miller, who had by then moved to live in Hampshire.
+Sir John is believed to be depicted as a lesser figure in a 1759 painting by George Stubbs showing Charles Lennox, 3rd Duke of Richmond out hunting (this hangs in the front hall at Goodwood House).
+He died in 1772 and his widow Lady Susanna remained at Lavant House until her death in 1788 when the house was put on the market by her eldest son, Sir Thomas Miller, who had by then moved to live in Hampshire.